-RABBI LEVI LANGER, ROSH KOLLEL/DEAN OF TORAH STUDIES, AND REBBETZIN ELKY LANGER
+RABBI LEVI LANGER, ROSH KOLLEL/DEAN, AND REBBETZIN ELKY LANGER

 RABBI SHLOMO AND MRS. CHAYA BERELOWITZ

 Rabbi Shlomo Berelowitz hails from Brooklyn.
 He has studied in Mir-Jerusalem and at Beth Medrash Govoha in Lakewood, New Jersey, where he received a Bachelor of Talmudic Studies and Smicha/Rabbinic ordination.
 Rabbi Berelowitz also attended the Ner L’elef program, a two-year course which trains educators in communicating key Torah concepts to a wider audience.
 He joined the Kollel six years ago, and his popularity continues to grow.
 This can be partly accredited to his friendly smile and his care and concern for all of his students.
 He is the former Bible teacher for the Kollel Institute and has taught the popular Breakneck Through the Bible series for the Kollel.
 Mrs. Chaya Berelowitz, originally from Atlanta, brings teaching expertise in the form of a Master’s degree in Special Education from the College of Staten Island.
 She is a fourth grade teacher at Hillel Academy and is known for her professionally-decorated cakes.
 For his part, Rabbi Berelowitz enjoys eating his wife’s cakes and then enjoys the exercise from walking the half a block from his home to the Kollel.
 The Berelowitzes are appreciative of all the family-friendly parks and attractions Pittsburgh has to offer.